ivancho72/SVGCreatorV1/README.md

 The objective of this web application is to create SVG diagrams based on template icons and save them in a MongoDB.

-Commands to bring up a new codio machine:
+#Commands to bring up a new codio machine:

-npm install -g grunt yo bower<br>
+>npm install -g grunt yo bower

-bower install<br>
+>bower install

-npm install<br>
+>npm install